amineHorseman/pioneer_teleop/README.md

 In this case, the robot moves only for a small period of time (1.5 seconds by default) and then stops.

-	- Using sockets:
+### 2. Sockets teleoperation:

+Controls the robot remotely throught socket commands (especially if you want to move the robot using a web interface via internet/LAN).

 		$ roslaunch pionner_teleop socket_teleop.launch

-Controls the robot remotely throught socket commands.

 The expected commands are "forward", "backward", "left" and "right"